Mushrooms Boost Brain Power

 If you’re a fan of mushrooms, rejoice!
 These nutritious little fungi have several known benefits to our health, including lowering your chance of heart disease, diabetes, and cancer.
 And now, there appears to be yet another advantage to eating mushrooms.
 New research shows that they may help protect the brain from degenerative conditions such as dementia.

-The study, which took place at the University of Malaya in Kuala Lumpur, found that regular consumption of certain types of mushrooms may be associated with brain changes that reduce the risk of developing dementia.1 After analyzing 10 different types of mushrooms, the investigators determined that they promoted the increased production of nerve growth factor in the brain, which contributes to the formation of new neurons in the gray matter, an important factor in our ability to retain and retrieve memories.
+The study, which took place at the University of Malaya in Kuala Lumpur, found that regular consumption of certain types of mushrooms may be associated with brain changes that reduce the risk of developing dementia.1 After analyzing 10 different types of mushrooms, the investigators determined that they promoted the increased production of nerve growth factors in the brain, which contributes to the formation of new neurons in the gray matter, an important factor in our ability to retain and retrieve memories.

 What kinds of mushrooms were most beneficial?
 Unfortunately, not the white or button types that many of us include on salads or add to pizza.
 But several—including lion’s mane and reishi—were shown to actually improve cognitive functioning.
 And Cordyceps, demonstrated anti-inflammatory effects in the brain, possibly enough to aid in staving off memory loss.

 The list of brain-boosting mushrooms from the study is H. erinaceus, G. lucidum, Cordyceps, D. indusiata, G. frondosa, T. fuciformis Berk, Tricholoma, T. albuminosus, L. rhinocerotis, and Pleurotus.
 Many of these varieties can be found in specialty grocery stores or Asian food markets.
-To get some idea of what each of these mushrooms offer in taste and edibility, read on.
+To get some idea of what each of these mushrooms offers in taste and edibility, read on.

 Lion’s Mane is similar in texture and flavor to seafood, so you can easily sauté it and base a great vegetarian meal around these mushrooms.

 Commonly called reishi, these versatile mushrooms are often used in tea.
 You can soak the dried mushrooms overnight, then remove them from the water and strain it.
-Boil the mushroom-enhanced water for flavorful tea.
+Boil the mushroom-enhanced water for a flavorful tea.
 Another option for consumption is grilling reishi after soaking them overnight.

 Cordyceps is a popular ingredient in certain Chinese therapeutic soups.
-Often containing chicken and ginger as well, these soups are touted for their ability to strengthen the immune system, and cleanse the blood, liver, and kidneys.
+Often containing chicken and ginger as well, these soups are touted for their ability to strengthen the immune system and cleanse the blood, liver, and kidneys.

 Reputed to be an aphrodisiac for women, this mushroom is a good source of protein and fiber.
 It has traditional uses in Chinese medicine and is a common ingredient in stir-fry dishes and soups.